MaciejMarkiewicz/captionizer/README.md

 # Captionizer

-Captionizer enables to create transcriptions of lectures, online meetings or videos in the docx format, with a help of speech recognition engines.
+Captionizer enables to create transcriptions of lectures, online meetings or videos in the docx format.
 It can capture sounds from any audio input, or speakers output (stereo mix).
 2 speech recognition engines are supported (Google and Azure).